 Routes

-RED & WHITE operated a network of stage carriage services (i.e. local bus routes) around south east Wales and the Forest of Dean.
+RED & WHITE operated a dense network of local bus routes around south east Wales and the Forest of Dean.

 Associated Motorways was an early example of a travel brand.
-It did not own or run any coaches.
-Each member company committed itself to providing an agreed mileage of timetabled express coach journeys for Associated Motorways and took an agreed share of the profits.
-The pool mainly operated a hub and spoke model, the hub being the art-deco Coach Station at Cheltenham, which Black & White opened in 1931.
-The spokes were a vast network of coach routes across Britain.
+It didn't own or run any coaches.
+Each member company provided an agreed mileage of timetabled journeys for Associated Motorways and took an agreed share of the profits.
+The pool mainly operated services from the art-deco Coach Station at Cheltenham, which Black & White opened in 1931.

 On summer weekends Associated Motorways could have over 800 coaches on the road.
 Every day, coaches from all over England and Wales converged on Cheltenham Coach Station and exchanged passengers with each other.
 At 2pm (from Winter 1968 at 2.30pm) an inspector blew his whistle, and all the coaches departed on-mass for hundreds of towns and cities across Britain.
 It caused temporary traffic chaos in Cheltenham , especially on busy summer Saturdays!